philippoehrlein/typo-and-paste/README.md

 3. The AI will generate a configuration following the schema
 4. Review and adjust the generated configuration as needed

-Example prompt:
+**Example prompt**:

-"Using the schema, create a configuration for a blog about [your topic].
-The content will be in [languages] and editors work in [languages]."
+> Using the schema, create a configuration for a blog about [your topic].
+The content will be in [languages] and editors work in [languages].

 ## Usage

-After installation and configuration, the plugin adds a button to the Kirby panel, allowing users to easily insert special characters into their content.
+After installation and configuration, the plugin adds a button to the Kirby Panel, allowing users to easily insert special characters into their content.

 ### Insert Characters

-1. Open the Kirby panel.
+1. Open the Kirby Panel.
 2. Use the "Special Characters" button to select and insert characters.
 3. Click on a character to copy it to your clipboard.